-As is typical to Charlie Kaufman’s style, ‘I’m Thinking of Ending Things’ is a film that demands attention as the storyline is not a linear one.
-A lot of dynamic factors including the identities of the characters, their history, and their experiences, make the viewers evaluate their perception of the story.
+As is typical of Charlie Kaufman’s style, ‘I’m Thinking of Ending Things’ is a film that demands attention as the storyline is not a linear one.
+A lot of dynamic factors, including the identities of the characters, their history, and their experiences, make the viewers evaluate their perception of the story.
 Just like the characters in the film, we start to question everything.
-Jesse Plemons and Jessie Buckley have done a phenomenal job as Jake and the young woman (Lucy, Louisa, Lucia, Ames) respectively.
+Jesse Plemons and Jessie Buckley have done a phenomenal job as Jake and the young woman (Lucy, Louisa, Lucia, and Ames), respectively.

 The story is about a young couple making a trip to meet Jake’s parents and everything else that happens in between.
 But suspicion and self-doubt slip in early for the young woman as well as the viewers.
-Intricately made, the film takes effort to keep up with what is imagined and what is actually happening.
+Intricately made, the film makes an effort to keep up with what is imagined and what is happening.
+You can stream it here.

 4. Gerald’s Game (2017)

 ‘Gerald’s Game’ follows Jessie and Gerald Burlingame, a couple facing numerous marriage issues.
 In a last-ditch effort to save their relationship, they travel to a remote cabin where Gerald handcuffs his wife to the bed, hoping to engage in some steamy foreplay.
-However, Gerald suffers a tragic heart attack in the middle of the foreplay and dies on the spot leaving Jessie cuffed to the bed with no help nearby.
-With no food and constant terror on her mind, Jesse’s reality keeps warping around her, and she even begins hallucinating as the tiredness sets in.
+However, Gerald suffers a tragic heart attack in the middle of the foreplay and dies on the spot, leaving Jessie cuffed to the bed with no help nearby.
+With no food and constant terror in her mind, Jesse’s reality keeps warping around her, and she even begins hallucinating as the tiredness sets in.
 As the plot progresses, the line separating reality from hallucination fades as Jesse is dragged into the confines of her exhausted mind.
 You can check out the film here.

 2. Lavender (2016)